 Some courses have intensive day-long sessions in a workshop-style format, with outside facilitators.
+Participation in the whole day of the intensive is required to pass the course.

-Some of these events are open to lay people and clergy from local congregations.
+These events are open to lay people and clergy from local congregations.
 At least one member of faculty will be present, usually the course instructor.
 Integrity requires faculty and students to